 The final comparison of metal vs. shingle roofs has to do with both short-term and long-term cost.
 Metal roofs have a much higher upfront cost.
 On average, you can expect to pay about $16,000 for a metal roof on a mid-size home.
 Since prices vary by square foot and material, you’ll want to do more thorough research before committing.
 For shingle roofs, the average price is about $7,000.
 That’s a pretty substantial short-term difference.
 However, it’s also important to look at things from a long-term perspective.

 Since metal roofs don’t need to be replaced, and last roughly 50-60 years, it’ll be about $16,000 over your lifetime.

 Single roofs have to be replaced every 15-20 years depending on the maintenance and weathering.
 If you replace your shingle roof three times to get the same lifespan as a metal roof, it’ll end up being $21,000.

 At the end of the day, the decision is up to you and your preferences.
 It’s important to weigh all of the pros and cons alongside initial costs and long-term costs to find something that’s best for you.

 During your decision making process, don’t forget to ask a professional.
-If you have any questions or would like a second opinion on which roof will better fit your home or business, Advocate Roofing is there.
+If you have any questions or would like a second opinion on which roof will better fit your home or business, Advocate Construction is there.
 A professional roofing contractor will be able to help inspect your home and give you a recommendation on what will work best for you.
-At Advocate Roofing, all of our professionals have the experience and dedication you want and need in a roof replacement contractor.
+At Advocate Construction, all of our professionals have the experience and dedication you want and need in a roof replacement contractor.
 All of the jobs are done with high levels of integrity, transparency, and with longevity in mind.